Putting your best foot forward on LinkedIn?

 2 – Your kitchen.

-Consider using a shot that shows your “work personality,” incorporating the backdrop of your office, manufacturing facility, boardroom, or laboratory.
-Even a great outdoor pose can strike the right note.
+Consider using a shot that shows your “work personality,” using the backdrop of your office, manufacturing facility, boardroom, or laboratory.

 3 – Too much of YOU.

 You certainly wouldn’t wear a revealing blouse to your interview, so why show this on LinkedIn?
-(OK, please don’t show this on LinkedIn.)

 What if hiring managers in your field have an old-school approach to vetting candidates?
 You won’t find out, other than being excluded for a job opportunity.